flavorjones/concourse-deployer/README.md

 $ rake letsencrypt:renew
 ```

-__NOTE:__ These tasks will create and use `letsencrypt.tar.gz` containing your cert's private key, which should NOT be committed to a public git repo.
+__NOTE:__ These tasks will create and use `letsencrypt.tar.gz` which contains sensitive data.

-### Custom ops files
+### Custom bosh ops files

-If you want to perform any custom operations on the manifest, put them in a file named `operations.yml` and they'll be pulled in as the __last__ ops file during deployment.
+If you want to perform any custom operations on the manifest, put them in a file named `operations.yml` and they'll be pulled in as the __final__ ops file during deployment.

 ## Contributing